Motisma479/GOL/README.md

 ### Preconditions

-You will need to install [Visual Studio](https://visualstudio.microsoft.com/).
+You will need to install [Visual Studio  2022](https://visualstudio.microsoft.com/).

 ### Installation